-With growing popularity of the lakehouse there has been a rising interest in the analysis and comparison of the open source projects which are at the core of this data architecture: Apache Hudi, Delta Lake, and Apache Iceberg.
+With the growing popularity of the data lakehouse there has been a rising interest in the analysis and comparison of the three open source projects which are at the core of this data architecture: Apache Hudi, Delta Lake, and Apache Iceberg.

-Most comparison articles currently published seem to evaluate these projects merely as table/file formats for traditional append-only workloads, overlooking some qualities and features that are critical for modern data lake platforms that need to support update heavy workloads with continuous table management.
-This article will dive into greater depth to highlight technical differentiators of Apache Hudi and how it is a full fledged data lake platform steps ahead of the rest.
+Most comparison articles currently published seem to evaluate these projects merely as table/file formats for traditional append-only workloads, overlooking some qualities and features that are critical for modern data lake platforms that need to support update-heavy workloads with continuous table management.
+This article will dive into greater depth as to the feature comparisons and also comprehensively cover benchmarks and community statistics.

 This article is periodically updated to keep up with the fast moving landscape.
-The last update was in January 2023 which updated the feature comparison matrix, added in statistics about the community adoption, and referenced recent benchmarks that were published in the industry.
+The last update was in January 2023, which updated the feature comparison matrix, added in statistics about community adoption, and referenced recent benchmarks that were published in the industry.

-Equally important to features and capabilities of an open source project is the community.
-The community can make or break the development momentum, ecosystem adoption, or the objectiveness of the platform.
-Below is a comparison of Hudi, Delta, Iceberg when it comes to their communities:
+Equally as important as the features and capabilities of an open source project is the community.
+The community can make or break the development momentum, ecosystem adoption, or the usefulness of the platform.
+Below is a comparison of Hudi, Delta, and Iceberg when it comes to their communities.

 Github stars is a vanity metric that represents popularity more than contribution.
 Delta Lake leads the pack in awareness and popularity.

-In December 2022 Apache Hudi had almost 90 unique authors contribute to the project.
-More than 2x Iceberg and 3x Delta Lake.
+In December 2022, Apache Hudi had almost 90 unique authors contribute to the project - more than double the number for Iceberg and triple the number for Delta Lake.

-In December 2022 Hudi and Iceberg merged about the same # of PRs while the number of PRs opened was double in Hudi.
+In December 2022 Hudi and Iceberg merged about the same # of pull requests (PRs), while the number of PRs opened was double in Hudi.

-Apache Hudi and Apache Iceberg have a strong diversity in the community who contributes to the project.
+Apache Hudi and Apache Iceberg have strong diversity as to the breadth of the community that contributes to the project.

-Performance benchmarks rarely are representative of real life workloads, and we strongly encourage the community to run their own analysis against their own data.
-Nonetheless these benchmarks can serve as an interesting data point while you start your research into choosing a Lakehouse platform.
-Below are references to relevant benchmarks:
+Standard performance benchmarks rarely are representative of real-life workloads, and we strongly encourage the community to run their own analysis against their own data.
+Nonetheless, these benchmarks can serve as an interesting data point while you start your own research into choosing a lakehouse platform.
+Below are references to relevant benchmarks.